Jackson in Jackson County, Michigan — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical month for this entry is February 1838.

 Location.
 42° 14.841′ N, 84° 24.521′ W. Marker is in Jackson, Michigan, in Jackson County.
-Marker is at the intersection of West Michigan Avenue and South Jackson Street, on the left when traveling west on West Michigan Avenue.
+It is at the intersection of West Michigan Avenue and South Jackson Street, on the left when traveling west on West Michigan Avenue.
 Touch for map.
 Marker is at or near this postal address: 171 W Michigan Ave, Jackson MI 49201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bucky Harris Park (within shouting distance of this marker); Edward Pomeroy Post No. 48 Grand Army Of The Republic (within shouting distance of this marker); The St. Joseph Indian Trail (within shouting distance of this marker); The First Congregational Church (within shouting distance of this marker); This alley is named for Emma Nichols (within shouting distance of this marker); Abolitionists in Jackson (within shouting distance of this marker); Jacksonburg Public Square (within shouting distance of this marker); a different marker also named First Congregational Church (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Bucky Harris Park (within shouting distance of this marker); Edward Pomeroy Post No. 48 Grand Army Of The Republic (within shouting distance of this marker); The St. Joseph Indian Trail (within shouting distance of this marker); The First Congregational Church (within shouting distance of this marker); This alley is named for Emma Nichols (within shouting distance of this marker); Abolitionists in Jackson (within shouting distance of this marker); Jacksonburg Public Square (within shouting distance of this marker); a different marker also named First Congregational Church (within shouting distance of this marker).
 Touch for a list and map of all markers in Jackson.